shreyanshu28/MediMind-INLPT-WS2023/DOCUMENTATION.md

 ### Results from human evaluation

 * We found that the system is able to answer factual and abstractive questions with better accuracy compared to questions based on metadata such as based on time, location, and author.
 According to our understanding, this is due to not having enough attention to the given metadata.
 One way to resolve this issue is reduce the amount of metadata given to the model, or use a more advanced model that can handle the metadata better.
 However, when using reduced metadata, the model will not be able to answer metadata based questions.
-* To include more robust evaluation, we can periodically
+* We found that to include more robust conversation, we can periodically update the model chat history based on the user preference and that way have more accurate context for any given user.
+*

 ## Frontend